NVlabs/gbrl/README.md

 pip install gbrl
 ```

-For furthere installation details and dependencies see the documentation.
+For further installation details and dependencies see the documentation.

 ### Usage Example
 For a detailed usage example, see `tutorial.ipynb`